dodsonphillip62/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In software development, this translates to aiming for clear, concise, and maintainable code rather than overly complex solutions.
 It's about choosing the right algorithms, designing modular systems, and minimizing unnecessary complexity.
 Remember, code that is easy to understand is easier to debug, extend, and collaborate on.
 Always strive to write code that is simple but not simpler."

+# 2024-03-12
+- "Today's programming wisdom is to remember that code is read far more often than it's written.
+Strive for clarity and maintainability in your work, so fellow developers (including future you) can easily understand and modify it.
+Always favor readability over cleverness, as simplicity breeds resilience and reduces errors.
+And finally, embrace the power of testing – write tests not just to validate your code but also to document its intended behavior, thereby enhancing its longevity and dependability."